 Whether the information will be used to make any automated decisions about the individual.

 We may choose to use an automated admissions process to confirm acceptance or rejection of applicants’ academic grades once the academic results are received from UCAS.

 We may also choose to use an automated admissions process to support admissions decision makers in processing applications for both undergraduate and postgraduate taught programmes.

 The length of time that we keep your data will depend on the outcome of your application to us.
 If your application for study is successful and you go on to register as a student, your application will form part of your student record and will therefore be kept for up to six years after you graduate or otherwise leave the University.

 If your application for study is unsuccessful, your data will be kept for up to six years from the date of your application being unsuccessful or you having withdrawn your application.

-International students who will require a Tier 4 visa should be aware that UK Visas and Immigration (UKVI) require us to keep application data at least until the University is subject to a periodic audit of its visa compliance procedures.
+International students who will require a Student visa should be aware that UK Visas and Immigration (UKVI) require us to keep application data at least until the University is subject to a periodic audit of its visa compliance procedures.
 This means that your application data may be kept an indeterminate number of years, even if your application for study was unsuccessful.

 If you become aware that the data we hold about you is incorrect, please contact us at one of the email addresses shown below, and we will correct the information where appropriate.
 In some cases, such as if your name has changed, we may ask you to provide documentary evidence of the change, such as a marriage certificate or deed poll before making the change.